Suboxone side effects are similar to those of other opioids.

 - Shortness of Breath

-Some Suboxone side effects, may not need any medical attention.
+However, some Suboxone side effects may not need any medical attention.
 As your body gets used to the medication some side effects may subside.
-But if side effects continue, or if you are concerned about them, please call your prescribing doctor.
+Yet, if side effects continue or if you are concerned about them, please call your prescribing doctor.
 Like any other narcotic medicines, buprenorphine can slow your breathing.
 Death may occur if breathing becomes too weak.

 The wrong combination of doctor-prescribed drugs can prove lethal.
 The accidental deaths of celebrities and common individuals alike serve as a caution to the hidden dangers of combining prescription medication, even at a low dosage.